olusanyaJ/olusanyaJ/README.md

 I enjoy building the Visual Interfaces and writing Server Side Logic.

-I build things that work on the web and I am currently building a mobile app for sports (https://github.com/olusanyaJ/FanVerse)
+I build things that work on the web and I am currently building a mobile app tailored for sports enthusiasts (https://github.com/olusanyaJ/FanVerse)

 ## Skills